sojoudian/COMP3095_Fall2025/Week13/Week13-2.md

 - Dropdown shows all three services
 - Switching services loads correct endpoints
 - All service documentation is accessible
+- Clicking "Execute" on any endpoint shows 401 Unauthorized (not "Failed to fetch")

 ---

-## Step 8: Verify Individual Service Documentation
+## Step 9: Verify Individual Service Documentation

-### 8.1 Test OpenAPI JSON Endpoints
+### 9.1 Test OpenAPI JSON Endpoints

 Each service's OpenAPI specification should be accessible through the gateway: